 Through carefully planned events, members enjoy meaningful interaction with leaders in different IP practice areas, learning about their day-to-day work, and staying informed of developments and trends in the field.
 The IP Society also offers interested students support with course selection, field placements, resume writing, interviewing for IP jobs, and preparing for the Patent Bar.
 In the end, IP Society members are able to discern their interests and build an effective career path within intellectual property law.

-The Military and National Security Law Society strives to create an effective, non-partisan forum for informed disclosure on U.S. national security policy and foreign affairs.
+The Military and National Security Law Society strives to create an effective, non-partisian forum for informed disclosure on US national security policy and foreign affairs.
 The Emory chapter also includes issues surrounding counter-terrorism.

 Students interested in practicing real estate law, or a general career in real estate, will find many opportunities to deepen their knowledge of the practice.

-The Sports and Entertainment Law Society (SELS) is the only organization at Emory Law School that focuses on the issues that drive the sports and entertainment industries.
-SELS' mission is to provide the Emory Law community with issue-based events, where influential and accomplished professionals shed light on hot button topics that affect the sports and entertainment industries; career-based programming; networking opportunities; and social events in the Atlanta area.
+The Sports and Entertainment Law Society (SELS) is the only organization at Emory Law that focuses on the issues that drive the sports and entertainment industries.
+The society's mission is to provide the Emory Law community with issue-based events, where influential and accomplished professionals shed light on hot-button topics that affect the sports and entertainment industries; career-based programming; networking opportunities; and social events in the Atlanta area.